 - The Society of Cannabis Clinicians Practice Standards for Cannabis Clinicians

-References for physicians include O’Shaughnessy’s, the Journal of the California Cannabis Research Medical Group and the International Cannabinoid Research Society, as well as Cal NORML’s Patient’s Guide to Medical Marijuana downloadable in English (11×14) and Spanish (8 1/2 x 11).
+References for physicians include O’Shaughnessy’s, the Journal of the California Cannabis Research Medical Group and the International Cannabinoid Research Society, as well as Cal NORML’s Patient’s Guide to Medical Marijuana (translatable into Spanish).

 NORML’s Emerging Clinical Applications for Cannabis and Cannabinoids: A Review of the Scientific Literature (left) and the Medical Marijuana Handbook (right) are available at the Cal NORML store.